tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Explain to students that overlaying a rolling statistic trend on top of the original data trend makes this feature easier to spot.

 Highlight to students that it's possible to overlay two plots using Pandas.
-They should assign the first plot to a variable that is commonly named as `ax`, next when the second plot is created.
-They should set the `ax` parameter of the `plot` function to the variable where they save the first plot (e.g. `ax=ax`).
+The first plot is assigned to a variable that is commonly named as `ax`.
+When the second plot is created, the `ax` parameter of the `plot` function is set as the variable where the first plot was stored (e.g. `ax=ax`).

 ![rolling-statistic-overlay](Images/rolling-statistic-overlay.png)